 “NBA Live 95” was ahead of its time when it was released, but what we didn’t know was that the game provided us a peek into the future.

-Yeah, the isometric camera angle and the fresh presentation properly kicked off the “Live” series, but the game offered so much more if you look at it beyond face value.
+Yeah, the isometric camera angle and fresh presentation properly kicked off the “Live” series, but the game offered so much more.

 Let’s take a look at how the game predicted today’s NBA landscape.